Simple Meal Planning Strategies for Cancer Treatment and Recovery

 As we step into this New Year together, I hope these simple meal planning tips inspire you to try one or two new ideas.
 Remember, keeping things simple and starting small is the key to success.

-Whether you're writing down your evening meals for the week, experimenting with a new recipe, or prepping some nutrient dense snack jars - each step is a positive move towards nourishing your body during cancer treatment and recovery.
-Be proud of any planning you manage to do.
-It all contributes to achieving your nutrition goals.
+Whether you're writing down your evening meals for the week, experimenting with a new recipe, or prepping some nutrient-dense snack jars - each step is a positive move towards nourishing your body during cancer treatment and recovery.
+Be proud of whatever planning you manage - it all counts towards supporting your health.

 Wishing you health, hope, and happiness in the year ahead.